Population Mental Health

 The Population Mental Health Group has a close link with Mental Health First Aid Australia, a not-for-profit agency translating research findings into practical action.
 Together with Betty Kitchener (an educator), Professor Anthony Jorm was responsible for developing the Mental Health First Aid (MHFA) training course, which equips the public to assist a person developing a mental health problem, experiencing the worsening of an existing mental health problem or in a mental health crisis (e.g., they are suicidal).
 In 2011, Anthony and Betty set up the not-for-profit organisation Mental Health First Aid International to disseminate MHFA training.
 Anthony is on the Board of Directors and former Chair of the Board of this organisation.

-Centre for Mental Health contact details
+Centre for Mental Health and Community Wellbeing contact details

 Level 4, 207 Bouverie Street